 The depth of knowledge produced and learned in this class is dependent on the intellectual commitment and active participation of all students.
-Active participation goes beyond merely showing up for class, and includes but is not limited to:

-participating in group work, responding to discussion questions that I pose to the class, asking your own questions for clarification, and respectfully responding to classmates' discussion points if relevant.
+Active participation goes beyond merely showing up for class, and includes but is not limited to: participating in group work, responding to discussion questions that I pose to the class, asking your own questions for clarification, and respectfully responding to classmates' discussion points if relevant.
 In order for you to participate, you need to have completed the reading assignment for that day and be ready to talk about it in class.
 To encourage participation, there will be two participation grades assessed-50 points at the mid-term and 50 points at the end of the class.

-II.
-Weekly Discussion Questions (200 points)
+Weekly Summary and Discussion Questions (300 points) II.

 Discussion is a crucial component of our meetings.
 In order to participate in the discussion, you need to come to class having read the assigned readings.
-As a reward to you for reading (as if knowledge wasn't its own reward!), you will be able to earn points by raising one original, substantial, and thought-provoking Discussion Question pertaining to each week's readings and topics.
-I will utilize the most relevant discussion questions in our class periods to help prompt and guide our conversations.
+As a reward to you for reading, you will be able to earn points by raising one original, substantial, and thought-provoking Discussion Question pertaining to each week's readings and topics.
+I will utilize the most pertinent discussion questions in our class to help prompt and guide our conversations.